 AND OF COURSE, WE’RE ABLE TO PREDICT THE EFFECTS OF MOTIONS ON CREW PERFORMANCE:

 - motion interruption index

-For seakeeping calculations we typically uses the ShipMo PC code developed by Defense Research & Development Canada (DRDC).
+For seakeeping calculations, we typically use the ShipMo PC code developed by Defense Research & Development Canada (DRDC).
 A strip-theory code created for displacement monohulls, ShipMo PC is well validated by numerous model tests and sea trials.

-Depending on your vessel type and mission, we may select other codes:
+However, depending on your vessel type and mission, we may select other codes which include: